Abortion Rhetoric from the Perspective of a “Miracle Baby” Mom

 She noticed the pair of hospital bracelets I wore, “Oh, do you have twins?”

 I said yes, and she volunteered that her daughter in law had given birth to twins the day before.
 As we talked, a tragic story unfurled.

 During the 2nd trimester, it became clear that one fetus was not developing properly.
-The ultrasounds grew bleaker over time, and it was clear by the third trimester that he was not going to survive.
+The ultrasounds grew bleaker over time, and they knew by the beginning of the third trimester that he was not going to survive.
 As his twin continued to grow, he remained tiny and frail, with malformed organs.
 No matter when he was born, he would not live.

 The family and doctors were caught in a delicate dance of monitoring both babies and trying to keep the pregnancy as long as possible for the healthier baby, but not so long that risk of death got too high.
 Finally, it was time.